moralice/Smash-Bros-Database/README.md

-# Mario-Kart-Database
+# Smash-Bros-Database
-Mario Kart Relational Database in SQL Project
+Smash Bros Relational Database in SQL Project

 Topic: For our group project, we wanted to design a database for the Super Smash Bros characters.